Uses Chipotle Paste

 - At this point, add the mozzarella and continue to stir regularly.
 Once the cheese has melted, remove from heat and combine with the Gran Luchito Tomatillo Salsa, mixing well.
 This is your enchilada sauce.
 Separate this in 2.

 - Now you can start assembling the enchiladas.
-In a rectangular baking dish, lay down one of the Gran Luchito Street Tacos, followed by roughly 1/10 of the pulled pork (save a little back for the topping), along the centre.
+In a rectangular baking dish, lay down one of the Gran Luchito Soft Taco Wraps, followed by roughly 1/10 of the pulled pork (save a little back for the topping), along the centre.

 - Spoon roughly 1/10 of one half of the enchilada sauce onto the pork, roll up the tortilla and lay seam down at one end of the dish.
 Repeat this until you have 10 wraps in a line, or however your dish dictates.